arepetti/ingest/examples/integrations/hr-workforce-vendor-api-python/README.md

 ## What real software this stands in for

 Modern HR/payroll platforms expose REST APIs alongside their file exports.
-In local government, common systems include **MHR iTrent** and **Zellis ResourceLink**, with **Civica HR**, **IRIS Cascade** and **SAP / Oracle HCM** also in use.
+Common systems include **MHR iTrent** and **Zellis ResourceLink**, with **Civica HR**, **IRIS Cascade** and **SAP / Oracle HCM** also in use.
 This example assumes such an API returns an already-aggregated weekly summary for a team; you point the script at it and map its fields to the schema.

-> Educated guess: vendor names are illustrative of the local-government HR market.
+> Educated guess: vendor names are illustrative of the HR/payroll market for this sample domain.
 Real API shapes vary — edit the mapping in `build_samples` to match.

 ## How it works